aborn/emacs.d/README.md

 All configure files can be used emacs version 23+

 ## INSTALL
+You can install this repository configure using one of following methods.

-Download all file in this project and running configure
+1. Download all file in this project and running configure
 > wget https://github.com/aborn/.emacs.d/archive/master.zip
 > unzip master.zip
 > cd .emacs.d-master/
 > ./sh/configure

-You can also use git clone it to you home path
+2. Or, you can also use git clone it to you home path
 > cd ~
 > git clone https://github.com/aborn/.emacs.d.git